Is a Correction Looming Ahead for Chubb Limited (CB)

 CB’s Market Performance

-CB stocks went down by -2.03% for the week, with a monthly jump of 1.05% and a quarterly performance of 8.90%, while its annual performance rate touched 68.45%.
-The volatility ratio for the week stands at 3.04% while the volatility levels for the past 30 days are set at 2.53% for Chubb Limited.
-The simple moving average for the period of the last 20 days is -0.76% for CB stocks with a simple moving average of 20.28% for the last 200 days.
+CB stocks went down by -9.70% for the week, with a monthly drop of -7.19% and a quarterly performance of 3.21%, while its annual performance rate touched 52.71%.
+The volatility ratio for the week stands at 4.03% while the volatility levels for the past 30 days are set at 2.73% for Chubb Limited.
+The simple moving average for the period of the last 20 days is -6.86% for CB stocks with a simple moving average of 11.57% for the last 200 days.

 Analysts’ Opinion of CB